 A breast lift, or “mastopexy” in medical terms, is a complex surgical operation designed to uplift, reshape and reposition sagging breasts.
 To correct sagging, incisions are made to sculpt the breast, reduce the amount of excess skin, and raise the nipple-areola complex to a more desirable position onto the breast mound.
 There are several effective surgical approaches to this problem.
 Each patient’s needs with respect to this type of surgery are unique.
 The goal of surgery is the elevation of the nipple above the breast fold and the correction of loose breast skin.
 The mastopexy may be performed as a solitary procedure or be combined with size enhancement (augmentation-mastopexy).

 Sagging of the breasts or “ptosis” in medical terms is caused by a variety of reasons including pregnancy, weight gain or loss, and hereditary factors.
 The result is a stretching or thinning of the skin and sagging of the breasts.
 The nipple of the breast sags downward below the breast fold.
 Once this has happened, it can only be corrected by a breast lift or mastopexy.

 Why can’t this be done with only a breast enlargement?

-In most patients there is, in addition to loose skin, a malposition of the nipple with relationship to the breast fold.
+In most patients, there is a malposition of the nipple with relationship to the breast fold, in addition to loose skin.
 The nipple is hanging below the breast fold.
 Simply enlarging the breast will only make larger hanging breasts.
 This produces an unattractive result.
-It is mindful to remember that just filling the breast envelop with large implants will make a woman disproportionately large and will sag out faster.
-The answer here is to reposition the nipple upward and tighten the breast skin envelop.
+It is mindful to remember that just filling the breast envelope with large implants will make a woman disproportionately large and will sag faster.
+The answer here is to reposition the nipple upward and tighten the breast skin envelope.